There is an updated version of the EPV-calculator found here: https://infovoice.se/epv-calculator/

 Other branches of theoretical philosophy

-• Philosophy of Language
+- Philosophy of Language

 Philosophy of language asks questions about the nature of language: What does it mean that a word has a meaning?
 How does the language relate to our consciousness and reality?
-Although philosophers talked about language ever since Plato’s days philosophy of language were not a specific branch within philosophy until the 1800s.
+Although philosophers talked about language ever since Plato’s days philosophy of language were not a specific branch within philosophy until the 1800s. - Philosophy of Consciousness

 One of the big questions in philosophy is about the relationship between the mind and the brain.
 According to monism consciousness is directly linked to and a function of the brain’s complex electrical and biochemical processes.
-A contrary view, dualism, says that consciousness is beyond the physical world and is independent from this.
+A contrary view, dualism, says that consciousness is beyond the physical world and is independent from this. - Philosophy of Mathematics

-Philosophy of Mathematics asks basic questions like: What is mathematics and how should it be used.
+Philosophy of Mathematics asks basic questions like: What is mathematics and how should it be used. - Philosophy of Science

 Philosophy of science deals with scientific knowledge and originated primarily in the fields of philosophical metaphysics and epistemology.
 When the philosophy of science goes down on a more practical level and form theories about how scientists use their theories (science about science) we call this theory of science.
 With the concept theory of science we mean knowledge and research about research.
-This web-page is about philosophy of science and theory of science.
+This web-page is about philosophy of science and theory of science. - History of Philosophy

 History of Philosophy explains both how various problems and issues in philosophy previously appeared and how they were answered through history.
 The history of philosophy describes this process and may provide suggestions for solving future philosophical problems.